ICantCodeForAnything/LinearRegressionWagi/README.md

-# Wagi-Python
+# Linear-Regression-Wagi-Python

-Demo of executing a python script in Wagi
+Demo of executing a python script in Wagi deployed on knative

 ## Running the demo